wp-plugins/kalins-pdf-creation-station/readme.txt

 = 0.9.2 =
 *Fixed a PHP error thrown on the Menus page when in debug mode.
 Got rid of warnings for previous upgrade problem.

+= 1.0 =
+Added [post_permalink] shortcode.
+Also added "Use post slug for PDF filename" and "Show on home, category, tag and search pages" options on settings page.
+Changed the clunky character count to word count, which should now function more accurately.

+= 1.1 =
+Bug fix.
+I broke the PDF creation popup with v 1.0 and had to make an emergency fix.

 == Upgrade Notice ==

 = 0.7 =